Yanhong95/PersonalBlog/README.md

 ### Phase two:

+- 👌 styling of the note page.
 - 👌 Add info page to blank note when user first loading.
 - 👌 Add a fixed button for scroll to top .
-- hide left side category bar when the screen is too small.
+- 👌 hide left side category bar when the screen is too small.
-- change markdown code type base on topic.
+- 👌 change markdown code type base on topic.

 ### Phase two:

-- styling of the note page.
 - Allow users to search notes bast on the title.
 - note deletion
 - upload page optimization.